runxel/rhino-secrets/README.md

 ## Grasshopper

 ### Understanding Data Trees
-The famous [https://vimeo.com/channels/datatreegh]('Data Trees Masterclass with David Rutten') is highly recommended to watch.
+The famous ['Data Trees Masterclass with David Rutten'](https://vimeo.com/channels/datatreegh) is highly recommended to watch.

-Also have a look at this wonderful [/files/Data-Trees-by-Andrew-Heuman.pdf](PDF) made by Andrew Heumann from which the following figures were taken:
+Also have a look at this wonderful [PDF](/files/Data-Trees-by-Andrew-Heuman.pdf) made by Andrew Heumann from which the following figures were taken:

 ![Data trees architectural explanation picture](/img/data_trees_expl_arch.png)